By Brandi Black, RHN

 For this recipe, you’ll need a few pieces of special equipment: a bundt cake pan, a sheet pan, and an electric mixer.

 What’s the Difference Between a Bundt Cake and a Regular Cake?

-Bundt cakes aren’t associated with one specific recipe, but get their name from being cooked in bundt cake pans— which are a type of decorative cake mold.
+Bundt cakes aren’t associated with one specific recipe but get their name from being cooked in bundt cake pans— a type of decorative cake mold.

 Bundt cake pans come in all different sizes and designs, which yield beautiful looking cakes that can be decorated and iced in many different ways.
 The major benefit of using bundt cake pans over regular cake pans is that they’re a foolproof way to make visually appealing, perfectly baked masterpieces.
 No pastry chef training is required!

 A bundt cake pan is round and has a signature donut-shape with a hole in the center, which exposes the cake batter to the oven’s temperature to be cooked more evenly and quickly.

 Since the cake batter is exposed to higher temperatures in a bundt cake pan than in a regular cake pan, dense, moist cake batters (such as coffee cakes), work best for baking bundt cakes.